There are some things – like medicine and passports – you should never pack in checked luggage.9>

-While Norwegian was just following their rules by not allowing the couple to board, they eventually refunded the couple’s cruise fare, and invited them back for a complimentary cruise of their choice.
+While the cruise was just following their rules by not allowing the couple to board, they eventually refunded the couple’s cruise fare, and invited them back for a complimentary cruise of their choice.

 We realized there are several things that should never be put in checked bags, that we might not think about.
 That’s especially true when we’re excited – or worried, or tired – and trying to pack.

 Free Download: What Not to Pack in Checked Bags

 At very least, don’t pack anything you couldn’t bear losing.
 Be sure at least one change of clothes is in your carryon, and anything you’ll need on the first day.
 For example, your bathing suit when you’re on a sunny cruise!

 This is the handy list we made as a reminder for us, our friends and family.
 Please feel free to add your suggestions in the comments.